magrueni/firesize_publi/README.md

 results: we provide the results of the individual steps.
 This should help to reduce the runtime for the user.

 # additional information

 R version 3.6.3 (2020-02-29)
 Platform: x86_64-pc-linux-gnu (64-bit)
 Running under: Ubuntu 18.04.5 LTS

-Raw data comes from the European forest disturbance maps and can be downloaded from https://doi.org/10.5281/zenodo.7080016